BdR76/CSVLint/docs/readme.md

 ### Split valid and invalid values ###

 Split valid and invalid values is useful when an integer column also contains string values like `error` or `N/A`.
-This option will create a new column with just the valid values and a new column containing invalid values.
+This option will create two new columns, one with just the valid values and one containing the invalid values.

 As an example, if there is a column VISITDAT and in the metadata it is defined as a date value formated as `dd-mm-yyyy`, see some example results below: